Phonology

-Phonology is the branch of linguistics that studies how languages or dialects systematically organize their sounds or, for sign languages, their constituent parts of signs.
+Phonology (formerly also phonemics or phonematics) is the branch of linguistics that studies how languages systematically organize their phonemes or, for sign languages, their constituent parts of signs.
 The term can also refer specifically to the sound or sign system of a particular language variety.
-At one time, the study of phonology related only to the study of the systems of phonemes in spoken languages, but may now relate to any linguistic analysis either:
+At one time, the study of phonology related only to the study of the systems of phonemes in spoken languages, but now it may relate to any linguistic analysis either:

 Sign languages have a phonological system equivalent to the system of sounds in spoken languages.
 The building blocks of signs are specifications for movement, location, and handshape.
-At first, a separate terminology was used for the study of sign phonology ('chereme' instead of 'phoneme', etc.), but the concepts are now considered to apply universally to all human languages.
+At first, a separate terminology was used for the study of sign phonology ("chereme" instead of "phoneme", etc.), but the concepts are now considered to apply universally to all human languages.

 Terminology

-The word 'phonology' (as in 'phonology of English') can refer either to the field of study or to the phonological system of a given language.
-This is one of the fundamental systems that a language is considered to comprise, like its syntax, its morphology and its vocabulary.
-The word phonology comes from Ancient Greek φωνή, phōnḗ, "voice, sound," and the suffix -logy (which is from Greek λόγος, lógos, "word, speech, subject of discussion").
+The word "phonology" (as in "phonology of English") can refer either to the field of study or to the phonological system of a given language.
+This is one of the fundamental systems that a language is considered to comprise, like its syntax, its morphology and its lexicon.
+The word phonology comes from Ancient Greek φωνή, phōnḗ, 'voice, sound', and the suffix -logy (which is from Greek λόγος, lógos, 'word, speech, subject of discussion').

 Phonology is typically distinguished from phonetics, which concerns the physical production, acoustic transmission and perception of the sounds or signs of language.
 Phonology describes the way they function within a given language or across languages to encode meaning.
 For many linguists, phonetics belongs to descriptive linguistics and phonology to theoretical linguistics, but establishing the phonological system of a language is necessarily an application of theoretical principles to analysis of phonetic evidence in some theories.
-Note that the distinction was not always made, particularly before the development of the modern concept of the phoneme in the mid-20th century.
+The distinction was not always made, particularly before the development of the modern concept of the phoneme in the mid-20th century.
 Some subfields of modern phonology have a crossover with phonetics in descriptive disciplines such as psycholinguistics and speech perception, which result in specific areas like articulatory phonology or laboratory phonology.

 Definitions of the field of phonology vary.
 Nikolai Trubetzkoy in Grundzüge der Phonologie (1939) defines phonology as "the study of sound pertaining to the system of language," as opposed to phonetics, which is "the study of sound pertaining to the act of speech" (the distinction between language and speech being basically Ferdinand de Saussure's distinction between langue and parole).
 More recently, Lass (1998) writes that phonology refers broadly to the subdiscipline of linguistics concerned with the sounds of language, and in more narrow terms, "phonology proper is concerned with the function, behavior and organization of sounds as linguistic items."
 According to Clark et al. (2007), it means the systematic use of sound to encode meaning in any spoken human language, or the field of linguistics studying that use.